 - One of the goals of the New Hanover County Strategic Plan for 2018-2023 is to encourage the development of complete communities in the unincorporated county by increasing housing diversity and access to basic goods and services. - The proposed R-5 zoning district would allow for new residents to utilize existing goods and services within one mile of the subject property. - The predominant housing type in the area is single family detached.
-Under the proposed R-5 district single family detached residences would remain the dominant housing type. - The subject property is located in the Monkey Junction community area, where 67% of residents currently live within one-mile of a convenience need (grocery store, retail staples, pharmacies, etc.), a support service (urgent care, primary doctor's office, child & adult care, etc.), and a community facility (public park, school, museum etc.) - With the proposed number of units and a recently approved mixed use project nearby incorporating housing and retail/commercial (Whiskey Branch Planned Development), the number of residences within one-mile of goods and services would increase (67% to 69%).
+Under the proposed R-5 district, single family detached would decrease (78.9% to 78.5%) and single family attached units would increase (7.5% to 7.9%). - The subject property is located in the Monkey Junction community area, where 67% of residents currently live within one-mile of a convenience need (grocery store, retail staples, pharmacies, etc.), a support service (urgent care, primary doctor's office, child & adult care, etc.), and a community facility (public park, school, museum etc.). - With the proposed number of units and a recently approved mixed use project nearby incorporating housing and retail/commercial, the number of residences within one-mile of goods and services would increase (67% to 69%).